 Related: here are the best first-person shooters that are already out and can’t be cancelled.

 With development being headed up by Arkane Studios - those geniuses behind Dishonored - Prey is an immersive sim set aboard a retrofuturistic space station orbiting Earth’s moon.
-Players control Morgan Yu, whose gender the player can select, who awakes to find he only has a horde of menacing aliens for company.
+Players control Morgan Yu, whose gender the player can select, who awakes to find they only have a horde of menacing aliens for company.
 Menacing aliens who can turn themselves into cups of tea and office chairs.

 Prey release date

 Prey will launch on May 5th 2017, a Friday, with none of the regional delays that can plague big releases.

 There will be a Prey demo, but not on PC. *shrug*

 If, after the Dishonored 2 debacle, you're worried about the launch performance of Arkane's latest, they'd like to reassure you.
 Co-creative director Rafael Colantonio says in an interview that Prey will be "really flawless when we ship" on PC, thanks to lessons learned from their last title, plus more QA time and a different, better-understood engine.